For every minute you are angry you lose sixty seconds of happiness. – Ralph Waldo Emerson

 You might feel angry because of the way you have been treated.
-For instance you might have been treated unjustly or unfairly.
+For instance, you might have been treated unjustly or unfairly.
 You are angry about this treatment because your beliefs about the situation and your expectations of what should have happened are in conflict with the events that transpired.
-It’s important to recognize the influence that your beliefs have on your state-of-mind, because another person might very well have a alternate set of beliefs and expectations and they will therefore feel and respond differently to this situation.
+It’s important to recognize the influence that your beliefs have on your state-of-mind because another person might very well have an alternate set of beliefs and expectations and they will, therefore, feel and respond differently to this situation.

 There are also probably plenty more ways that anger can arise in your life.
 When looking at the bigger picture, it doesn’t really matter how your anger arises.
 The most important thing to remember is that you always choose how you feel.
 You can either feel angry about things or you can choose a different and more productive response.